arturbaccarin/effective-go-summary/faq/faq.md

 On the other hand, floating-point scalars and complex types are always sized (there are no float or complex basic types), because programmers should be aware of precision when using floating-point numbers.
 The default type used for an (untyped) floating-point constant is float64.
 Thus foo := 3.0 declares a variable foo of type float64.
 For a float32 variable initialized by an (untyped) constant, the variable type must be specified explicitly in the variable declaration:

 ## How do I know whether a variable is allocated on the heap or the stack?

+The storage location does have an effect on writing efficient programs.
+When possible, the Go compilers will allocate variables that are local to a function in that function’s stack frame.
+However, if the compiler cannot prove that the variable is not referenced after the function returns, then the compiler must allocate the variable on the garbage-collected heap to avoid dangling pointer errors.
+Also, if a local variable is very large, it might make more sense to store it on the heap rather than the stack.

+In the current compilers, if a variable has its address taken, that variable is a candidate for allocation on the heap.
+However, a basic escape analysis recognizes some cases when such variables will not live past the return from the function and can reside on the stack.

+## What operations are atomic?
+What about mutexes?